davidhyongae2/school_destrict/README.md

 ## Summary
-These results indicate that Thomas High School does not affect the outcome of the reading performance while it has some effect on the math performance.
-Math is outperformed in Cabrera High School, Griffin High School, Holden High School, Pena High School, Shelton High School, Wilson High School, and Wright High School.
-Thomas High School has a nominal effect on the percentage performance of reading.
+The results indicate that Thomas High School does not significantly influence reading performance; however, it does have a measurable effect on math performance.
+Students at Cabrera, Griffin, Holden, Pena, Shelton, Wilson, and Wright High Schools consistently outperform their peers at Thomas in mathematics.
+Additionally, the impact of Thomas High School on reading performance appears to be minimal.